linked-db/linked-ql/README.md

     const LinkedQlClient = new LinkedQl;
     ```

-Now, all `client` instances above implement the same interface:
+All `client` instances above implement the same interface:

 ```js
 client.query('SELECT fname, lname FROM users').then(result => {